tjwoon/csZBar/README.md

-**This repository is unmaintained.
-Thank you to all collaborators who have helped to maintain it so far.**

-~~**This repository is looking for a maintainer!
-If you believe you are the right person, please [leave a comment](https://github.com/tjwoon/csZBar/issues/60)!**~~

-# ZBar Barcode Scanner Plugin
+# ZBar Barcode Scanner Plugin Fork

+This is a fork of `cordova-plugin-cszbar` by TJ Woon.

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR Code, EAN-13/UPC-A, UPC-E, EAN-8, Code 128, Code 39, Interleaved 2 of 5, etc).